bandeepsingh123/Obsidian/Cs-notes/ASSIGNMENT 1 - Research & Environment Setup.md

 Stream Sockets use “The Transmission Control Protocol”, otherwise known as “TCP” TCP makes sure data arrives sequentially and error-free

+DataGram sockets use IP for routing but they dont use TCP they use the “User Datagram Protocol”
 ## Reference